LucaCappelletti94/ringbell/README.rst

 Support my work ❤️
 ------------------------------------------------------
-If you have enjoyed my work, and possibly it has saved you some precious minutes, please do consider `❤️❤️ supporting me on GitHub ❤️❤️ <https://github.com/sponsors/LucaCappelletti94>`_
+If you have enjoyed my work, and possibly it has saved you some precious minutes, please do consider `supporting me on GitHub ❤️ <https://github.com/sponsors/LucaCappelletti94>`_

 Integration with exceptions and Jupyter Notebooks